kubernetes/community/contributors/design-proposals/node/troubleshoot-running-pods.md

 spec except that it is created on demand.

 Admission plugins must be updated to guard `/ephemeralcontainers`.
-In particular, they should enforce the same container image policy on the `Image` parameter as is enforced for regular containers.
-During the alpha phase we will additionally support a container image whitelist as a kubelet flag to allow cluster administrators to easily constrain debug container images.
+In particular, they should enforce the same container image policy on the `EphemeralContainer.Spec` parameter as is enforced for regular containers.

 ### Additional Consideration